vjo-dev/time-management-machine/README.md

 # TIME MANAGEMENT MACHINE

+WORK IN PROGRESS

-replica of time travel machine board of Doc.
+replica of time travel machine control board of Doc.
 Emmett Brown.
-Countdown principle with multiple information to monitor progress.

 ## Principle

-3 time and date selection :
+3 dates :

+- destination time = time to destination (end of countdown).
+- present time = current time.
 - last time departed = time when we start the countdown.
-- present time = cureent time.
-- destination time = time of destination.